-This medicine may interact with the following medications:
+This medication may interact with the following:

 This list may not describe all possible interactions.
 Give your health care provider a list of all the medicines, herbs, non-prescription drugs, or dietary supplements you use.
 Also tell them if you smoke, drink alcohol, or use illegal drugs.
 Some items may interact with your medicine.

-Do not suddenly stop taking your medicine because you may develop a severe reaction.
-Your body becomes used to the medicine.
+Do not suddenly stop taking your medication because you may develop a severe reaction.
+Your body becomes used to the medication.
 This does NOT mean you are addicted.
-Addiction is a behavior related to getting and using a drug for a non-medical reason.
-If you have pain, you have a medical reason to take pain medicine.
-Your doctor will tell you how much medicine to take.
-If your doctor wants you to stop the medicine, the dose will be slowly lowered over time to avoid any side effects.
+Addiction is a behavior related to getting and using a medication for a nonmedical reason.
+If you have pain, you have a medical reason to take pain medication.
+Your care team will tell you how much medication to take.
+If your care team wants you to stop the medication, the dose will be slowly lowered over time to avoid any side effects.

 You may get drowsy or dizzy.
-Do not drive, use machinery, or do anything that needs mental alertness until you know how this medicine affects you.
-Do not stand or sit up quickly, especially if you are an older patient.
+Do not drive, use machinery, or do anything that needs mental alertness until you know how this medication affects you.
+Do not stand up or sit up quickly, especially if you are an older patient.
 This reduces the risk of dizzy or fainting spells.
-Alcohol may interfere with the effect of this medicine.
+Alcohol may interfere with the effect of this medication.
 Avoid alcoholic drinks.

-This medicine will cause constipation.
-Try to have a bowel movement at least every 2 to 3 days.
-If you do not have a bowel movement for 3 days, call your doctor or health care professional.
+This medication will cause constipation.
+If you do not have a bowel movement for 3 days, call your care team.

 Your mouth may get dry.
-Chewing sugarless gum or sucking hard candy, and drinking plenty of water may help.
-Contact your doctor if the problem does not go away or is severe.
+Chewing sugarless gum or sucking hard candy and drinking plenty of water may help.
+Contact your care team if the problem does not go away or is severe.

-Side effects that you should report to your doctor or health care professional as soon as possible:
+Side effects that you should report to your care team as soon as possible:

-Side effects that usually do not require medical attention (report to your doctor or health care professional if they continue or are bothersome):
+Side effects that usually do not require medical attention (report to your care team if they continue or are bothersome):

 This list may not describe all possible side effects.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.